dgaydukov/cert-aws/files/sa.md

 * dynamoDB - use auto scale to scale accordingly to load If you have read problems:
 * RDS - add elasticache, add sharding (it would actually help in both read and write)
-* dynamoDB - elasticache, auto scale
+* dynamoDB - dax, auto scale

 ###### RedShift
 Database vs Data Warehouse